 Movement decoration: Rhodium-plated, Cotes de Geneve motif

-Functions: Hours, minutes, date, day of week, month
+Functions: Hours, minutes, date, day of the week, month

 Power reserve: 38 hours